-Ocean Springs is a stellar small beach town in Coastal Mississippi, a 90 minute day trip from New Orleans and an hour from Mobile Alabama.
+Ocean Springs is a stellar small beach town in Coastal Mississippi—a 90-minute day trip from New Orleans and an hour drive from Mobile Alabama.
 Washington Avenue through downtown Ocean Springs is the most romantic street along the US Gulf Coast.
 Disagree?
 That is OK—let me know which street you think is more romantic.

 For starters, Ocean Springs Washington Avenue is draped with dozens of gorgeous southern live oak trees.

 Washington Avenue is also lined with locally owned and operated small businesses, including art galleries, clothing stores, restaurants, bakeries, and more.
 One of the best US Gulf Coast art museums is on Washington Avenue and a few blocks after that you hit Front Beach and one of the best spots to watch US Gulf Coast sunsets.

 And that is just Washington Avenue.
 There are many other streets and amazing things to do in Ocean Springs Mississippi.